 Clear this flag by writing a '1' to it or by reading the Sample (ADCn.SAMPLE) register.
 This flag is set when a conversion is complete, and a new sample is ready.
+Writing a '0' to this bit has no effect.
 Writing a '1' to this bit will clear the Sample Ready interrupt flag.